Link to printer-friendly page

 Possible late neolithic or early bronze age ring ditch of interconnecting pits.
 No burial mound was found which had been removed through ploughing.
 Possibly associated with this was an east-west alignment of eighteen equidistant post-pits (TR 26 NE 240).
 A relationship between the mound, two Beaker burials and post-pit alignment is suspected.
 These features almost certainly encouraged the gradual development of a cemetery.
 The barrow was provided with an outer ring-ditch creating one of the largest bronze age barrows in Kent so far known.(1)

 In 1993 an evaluation was carried out by the Trust for Thanet Archaeology ahead of improvements to the A253 between Monkton and Minster.
-A double ditch of an enclosure was idetified in trench H. Find from the ditch were waste flakes and a few shells.
+A double ditch of an enclosure was identified in trench H. Finsd from the ditch were waste flakes and a few shells.
 (2)

 <1> Canterbury Archaeological Trust, 1996, Canterbury's Archaeology 1994 - 1995 (Serial).
 SKE11882.